Foods That Last a Long Time, 25 Years or More

 26. Ramen Noodles Last For 1-25 Years

-Like pasta, ramen noodles are a great food to keep on hand for long periods.
-As long as they are in dried form; otherwise, their shelf life will be reduced to a few months if they are already cooked or covered in sauce.
+Like pasta, ramen noodles are an excellent staple to keep on hand for extended periods.
+If they remain dry, their shelf life will be significantly shortened to a few months if they are cooked or covered in sauce.

 27. Soy Sauce Lasts For 3-25 Years